 Application is made to one college only.
 Students interested in an application to King's will find a lot of general information about studying at this College in our online prospectus.

-Affiliated applicants follow the general process and timetable set out on the how to apply page, however a few details are different: when applying, all affiliated candidates should include:
+Affiliated applicants follow the general process and timetable set out on the how to apply page (including a pre-interview admissions assessment if required for your course), however a few details are different.
+When applying, all affiliated candidates should include:

 - an official transcript of your academic record